 There are two different places where you can setup a webhook:

-- Developer Settings under My Settings: Will fire every time a specified action(s)/event is completed.
+Will fire every time a specified action(s)/event is completed

 With every webhook you create, you can choose when it should fire.
 For example, you may only want to receive data when a contact opens an email or you may want to only receive data when a contact is added via API.

-Select which list your webhook will be associated with by selecting it from the dropdown, or select “All Lists.”
+4. Select which list your webhook will be associated with by clicking the dropdown, or select “All Lists.”

 - Campaign forwarded (through the ActiveCampaign forward link)